 - have between 30 and 102 total credit hours at the end of the fall semester before applying

-- have a major or minor in telecommunications
+- have a major or minor in media

-- be enrolled in at least 12 hours of telecommunications courses at the time of applying
+- be enrolled in at least 12 hours of media courses at the time of applying